parthwader/AR-Ruler/README.md

 Note: a sample gif is included to show a sample case working.

 To find distance between 2 points,place the 2 markers at the 2 end points of the object.The app will show the distance between them along each axis by augmenting a cylinder to represent an axis

+# To-Do
+1. Add markerless tracking
+2. Provide user with the option to view net distance instead of distance along each axis